JuliaDataScience/JuliaDataScience/contents/dataframesmeta_orderby.md

 )
 ```

-By default `@orderby` will sort in ascending order.
+By default, `@orderby` will sort in ascending order.
 But you can change this to decreasing order with the minus sign `-` in front of the column:

 ```jl